alexeyraspopov/reflux-stateful/readme.md

 		}
 	});

-Mixin provides `store.getData` methods which allows you to fetch current state from store to React component
+Mixin provides `store.emit` methods which allows you to fetch current state from store to React component

 	var TodoList = React.createClass({
 		getInitialData: function(){
-			return { items: store.getData() };
+			return { items: store.emit() };
 		}
 	});

-Also, there is `render`-like method for your data.
+Also, `emit` is `render`-like method for your data.

 	var Store = Reflux.createStore({
 		mixins: [Stateful],